From Marine Corps to Medical School: Robert Palacios

 Throughout his time in the Marine Corps he has traveled to Okinawa, South and North Korea, Guam, Hawaii, Malaysia, and the Philippines.

 He earned several awards during his service, but the one he is most proud of is the Warrior’s Award, given to him by his peers after completion of his military occupational specialty school.
 The award is extremely meaningful to him because he was awarded this honor for his exceptional leadership and motivational presence recognized by his class.
-Palacios is currently in the reserves and is furthering his medical career by pursing his Doctor of Osteopathic Medicine degree.
+Palacios is currently in the reserves and is furthering his medical career by pursuing his Doctor of Osteopathic Medicine degree.
 He will then be joining the Army to further his medical and military career.

 Related Posts